al5250/Harvard_Project_Portfolio/README.md

 ## Humanities

-1. **Analyzing the Roman tendency to selectively enfranchise citizens who demonstrate imperial loyalty, and how this policy deterred internal strife and allowed for financial stability within the empire.** (Fall 2016)
+1. **Analyzing the Roman tendency to selectively enfranchise citizens who demonstrated imperial loyalty, and how this policy deterred internal strife and allowed for financial stability within the empire.** (Fall 2016)
 *Course Title*: The World of the Roman Empire (HIST 1011)
 *Paper Title*: Exclusivity and Why It Worked